-Jennifer Davis was appointed as Arkansas’ first Chief Privacy Officer (CPO) at the Department of Information Systems in June 2018.
+Jennifer Davis was appointed as Arkansas’ first Chief Privacy Officer (CPO) at the Division of Information Systems in June 2018.
 She is an Arkansas native with a background in information technology, specifically database and applications development.
 Davis graduated with honors from the University of Arkansas at Little Rock William H. Bowen School of Law and also holds a Master of Science from the University of Arkansas and a Bachelor of Science from the University of Arkansas at Little Rock.

 Davis holds the Certified Information Privacy Professional/U.S. Government (CIPP/G) credential through the International Association of Privacy Professionals (IAPP).
 She also serves as the Co-Chair of the Privacy and Data Protecting Working Group of the National Association of State Chief Information Officers (NASCIO).
 Before her appointment as the State’s first Chief Privacy Officer (CPO), Davis served as a staff attorney for the Arkansas Department of Education.